webix-hub/gitbook-webix-jet/basic/navigation.md

 ### Advantages of Jet Navigation

 - *Browser Navigation Keys*: You can move backwards and forwards to previously opened subviews.
-- *Refresh Friendly*: If you reload the page, the URL will stay the same and the state of the UI will be exactly the same as before page reload.
+- *Refresh Friendly*: If you reload the page, the URL will stay the same and the state of the UI will be exactly the same as before a page reload.
 - *Convenient Development*: If you work on some particular subview (*games*), you can open the path to it (*#!/games*) and test it separately from the rest of the UI.

 In the previous section, ["Creating views"](views.md), you have read about direct URL navigation.
-There are three more ways to show views and subviews:
+There are three<sup><a href="#myfootnoten" id="originn">*</a></sup> more ways to show views and subviews:

 <span id="contents"></span>